Albert Gong

 arXiv

-Tl;dr—Developed new analysis of thinning algorithms that adapts to low-rank structures, enabling faster dot-product attention in Transformers, stochastic gradient descent, and deep kernel hypothesis testing.
+Tl;dr—Developed new analysis of thinning algorithms that adapts to low-rank structures, enabling faster dot-product attention in Transformers (Thinformer), stochastic gradient descent (KH-SGD), and deep kernel hypothesis testing (DeepCTT).

 |